dstults/Windows-OneConfig/README.md

 If you're interested, there's a nice explanation of how to use a fully-featured txtfile customizable version here: https://github.com/alirobe/Reclaim-Windows10

+# Last tested major Windows 10 release?
+1909

 # Windows Server 2016 or 2019?
-As far as I know, both?

-# Last major Windows 10 update?
-1909
+It should work on both.

-# Future plans?
+# Future plans/Wishlist?
   - Unpin Documents and Pictures from Quick Access (it should have Desktop/Downloads only)
-  - Forever testing.
+  - More testing.
   ?
 Maybe set "Downloads" system folder location to "C:\Downloads" ?
-Maybe add shortcut to desktop that goes straight to "Control Panel\Network and Internet\Network Connections" named "Adapters"
+Maybe add shortcut to desktop that goes straight to "Control Panel\Network and Internet\Network Connections" named "Connections" or "Adapters"

 # Special Thanks to: